 11. Day Tours

 There are a number of day tours that you can book in town or at your hotel that will give you an insight into the Cappadocia Region.
-The Green Tour (more about that soon) was really interesting and was money well spent.
+I have written in more detail about the Green Route which was really interesting and was money well spent.
+It was a fascinating day exploring the countryside.

 Göreme is the perfect base to explore the region.
 Plan to spend at least 3 days, more if you can, to enjoy this magical region.